baadams/baadams.github.io/_pages/index.md

 By integrating in-situ field observations with geochemical analyses, multi-modal remote sensing, machine learning, and numerical modelling, our research seeks to predict long-term (million-year) landscape responses to perturbations and short-term (decadal) impacts on land use and geologic hazards.

-# Come as you are

-I am a mut from the US, born into a working class family.
-I am an immigrant citizen of nowhere who goes where the good ideas take me.
-Academia can be a pretty inhospitable place for many, but we can work to change that.
-If that resonantes with you and you want to do some tectonic gemorphology, let me know.

 # Updates and News
 ### August 2020